 What do you think about the course staff – include lecturers, tutors, administrators and technical staff within this.
 How do they support your learning and University experience?

 “I think the course staff are supportive and encouraging.
-I like how they emphasise and encourage students to be original and creative in their approach to essays.
+I like how they emphasise and encourage students to be original and creative in their approach to assignments.
 I personally really enjoy the seminars/scale ups, as they are more intimate and I feel like I come out understanding more on a specific topic.
 Lectures are equally important, and I like how some of the lecturers encourage students to get involved.
 I once had a lecturer walk around the entire lecture room whilst teaching.
 I remember most students turning in their seats to keep track of where he was.
 He had our attention from beginning to end.
 In addition, I like how the lecturers take the time to discuss your essay ideas.
 I always come out feeling more focused and encouraged at the end of the conversation.”

 What do you think about the facilities available to you?